Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control

-This paper proposes a learning-based method to model HVs interacting with a platoon of AVs for longitudinal car-following control applications.
-The main contributions are summarized as follows:
+This paper introduces a learning-based approach for modeling interactions between HVs and AV platoons in longitudinal car-following control scenarios.
+Our contributions are:

-\begin{itemize} \item We proposed a novel approach that combines a first principles-based model of human behaviors and a data-driven GP model trained on human-in-the-loop simulator data to model HVs in a velocity tracking setting.
+\begin{itemize} \item A novel method that combines a first-principles model of human behaviors and a learning-based Gaussian process (GP) model trained on human-in-the-loop simulator data to model HVs in a longitudinal velocity-tracking setting.
 The GP model corrects and estimates the uncertainty of the velocity prediction.
-Our new model reduces the modeling error by 35.6\% compared to the first-principles model.
-To improve the efficiency of the GP model (full GP), we employed a sparse GP technique to reduce the average computational time by 18 times compared to the full GP model and still provide a 24\% overall modeling accuracy improvement compared to the first-principles model.
+The proposed model reduces the modeling error by 35.6\% compared to the first-principles model.
+To enhance the GP model's efficiency (full GP), we employed a sparse GP technique to reduce the average computational time by 18 times compared to the full GP, while still achieving a 24\% increase in modeling accuracy over the first-principles model.

-\item We developed a chance-constrained MPC strategy (GP-MPC) that utilized the proposed HV model to estimate modeling uncertainties as an additional probabilistic constraint to guarantee a safe distance between the HV and the front AV.
-This probabilistic constraint was added to a pre-defined deterministic distance to form an adaptive safe distance constraint to ensure safer HV-AV interactions.
+\item Development of a chance-constrained model predictive control (MPC) strategy, GP-MPC that maintains a safe distance in HV--AV interactions.
+The GP-MPC incorporates the proposed HV model to estimate modeling uncertainties as an additional probabilistic constraint.
+By combining this with a predefined deterministic distance, we establish an adaptive safe distance constraint that enhances safety.

-\item Simulation studies show that the GP-MPC outperforms a baseline MPC approach (nominal MPC) which uses the first-principles model.
-The GP-MPC ensures a greater minimum distance between vehicles and enables more efficient travel behaviors (higher travel speeds) for all vehicles in the mixed platoon.
-Compared to the nominal MPC, the GP-MPC requires only 5\% increase in computation time due to the use of sparse GP modeling for HV and a dynamic GP prediction in MPC.
-As a result, the average computation time of the GP-MPC at each time has been reduced by approximately 100 times compared to previous work \cite{wang2023b} that did not employ these techniques. \end{itemize}
+\item Demonstration of effectiveness of the GP-MPC over a traditional baseline MPC method with simulation experiments.
+Details of the baseline MPC are available in Sec. \ref{sec:simulations}.
+GP-MPC not only ensures a greater safety margin between vehicles but also enhances the efficiency of the mixed platoon by allowing higher vehicle speeds.
+Compared to the baseline MPC, the GP-MPC requires only a 5\% increase in computation time due to the use of sparse GP modeling for HVs and dynamic GP prediction in the MPC.
+As a result, the average computation time of the GP-MPC is approximately 100 times faster than previous work \citep{wang2024improving} that did not employ these techniques. \end{itemize}